-You are free to capture images of the landscape, the panoramic views of the mountain ranges, rural life, flora and fauna, distinctive Bhutanese architecture and the exterior of dzongs and chortens in particular.
+You are free to capture images of the landscape, the panoramic views of the mountain ranges, rural life, flora and fauna, distinctive Bhutanese architecture, and the exterior of dzongs and chortens in particular.

 Shopping in Bhutan

-Some popular handicrafts items available for purchase are hand-woven textile of raw silk or silk, carved masks of various animals, woven baskets of cane and bamboo, wooden bowls are known as Dapas, handmade paper products, or finely crafted gods of silver.
+Some popular handicraft items available for purchase are hand-woven textiles of raw silk or silk, carved masks of various animals, woven baskets of cane and bamboo, wooden bowls are known as Dapas, handmade paper products, or finely crafted gods of silver.
 Other items you may be interested in are the exquisite Buddhist Thangkha paintings or Bhutan’s wide array of colorful and creative postage stamps.
 You can come across their items in the many handicraft shops in and around Thimphu and in other major towns.

 Buying and selling of antiques are strictly forbidden in Bhutan.